Preserving Fairness and Safety in Quantized LLMs Through Critical Weight Protection

 \subsection{Implications of Quantization on Fairness and Safety}

-\paragraph{Fairness.} Tables \ref{tab:fairness-1} and \ref{tab:fairness-2} present the results of our fairness evaluations across all model families and quantization settings.
-In the StereoSet benchmark, most quantized model, especially from \gemma and \llama shows decreased fairness compared to the full-precision version.
-A comparable trend is observed in the Jigsaw benchmark.
-In contrast, the CrowS-Pair and MBBQ benchmarks display more nuanced patterns.
+\paragraph{Fairness.} Tables \ref{tab:fairness-1}--\ref{tab:fairness-2} show fairness results across all configurations.
+On StereoSet and Jigsaw, most quantized models, particularly \gemma and \llama, exhibit decreased fairness compared to full-precision baselines In contrast, the CrowS-Pair and MBBQ benchmarks display more nuanced patterns.
 In English CrowS-Pair, quantization typically improves Stereotype Scores.
 In French, quantized models often score lower, but these declines are less pronounced than in earlier benchmarks.
 In the MBBQ benchmark, models tend to exhibit greater bias degradation in ambiguous contexts, particularly in non-English languages, while in disambiguated contexts, model performance is generally more stable or shows slight bias improvements.
-Across all fairness benchmarks, although the effects of quantization are sometimes unpredictable and varied, the overall trend indicates that quantization methods have the potential to degrade fairness performance.
+Across all fairness benchmarks, although the effects of quantization are sometimes \textbf{unpredictable} and varied, the overall trend indicates that quantization methods systematically possess the potential to degrade fairness performance.

 \paragraph{Safety.} Table \ref{tab:safety} presents the results of our safety evaluations across all benchmark experiments.
 Notably, \smoothquant is found to be incompatible with \gemma, consistently generating invalid or irrelevant responses.
+As noted by \citet{fi17040185}, GLU-based LLMs, including the \gemma model, are susceptible to severe quantization errors caused by activation spikes when processed with activation-quantization methods such as \smoothquant.
+Consequently, this specific combination is excluded from subsequent analyses to ensure a more accurate assessment of quantization impacts.

 In the SafetyBench benchmark, most quantization methods reduce accuracy.
 A similar pattern appears in the Do-Not-Answer evaluation. \gemma, in particular, is more sensitive to quantization, as reflected in greater ASR changes.
 HEX-PHI results show greater variability among quantization methods. \floatingp and \llmint generally perform the best, often matching or even exceeding the performance of their full-precision counterparts.
 In MultiJail, especially the non-English subsets, quantization generally degrades safety across models, as nearly all quantization methods result in a decline, especially in Korean.
-While quantization methods can occasionally enhance safety under certain conditions, our experimental results show that, overall, quantization tends to compromise model safety.
+While quantization methods can occasionally enhance safety under certain conditions, our experimental results show that quantization \textbf{generally} compromises model safety.